Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Four Types of Edges

-- Sharp, crisp, or hard edges have a lot of contrast and demand attention.
-Sharp edges separate one tone from another.
-It's usually what's in focus when we look at something.
-With regard to soft edges, hard edges create the illusion of depth.
+• Sharp, crisp, or hard edges are very contrastive and demand attention.
+Hard edges create the illusion of depth in contrast to soft edges.
 Tones with sharp edges appear to come forward, whereas tones with soft edges appear to recede in space.
+Sharp edges usually get our attention and are the ones in focus when we look at something.

-- Firm edges grab less attention than sharp.
-It is where two contrasting values have a slight or some transition from one to the other.
+• Firm edges grab less attention than sharp edges.
+This is where two contrasting values have a slight or some transition from one to the other.
 For example, in a dramatic lighting situation, cast shadows are dark next to light areas on the same plane.
 However, they have softer edges as the shadow recedes into space.

 Thirsty Brush